Alexejhero/Alexejhero.Analyzers/README.md

 ## Alexejhero.Analyzers

-A set of custom made analyzers that I personally use in various projects.
+A set of custom-made analyzers that I personally use in various projects.